Near-Optimal Parallel Approximate Counting via Sampling: The Paired Product Estimator and the Non-adaptive Schedule

 To get the three-round algorithm, we develop a parallel sampling procedure which is inspired by the TPA process.
-The full details are provided later in \Cref{sec:tpa}; we summarize it as follows: \begin{theorem} The algorithm ${\tt PseudoTPA}(\theta)$ takes as input a parameter $\theta \in (0,1]$, and produces a random schedule $B$, with the following properties: \begin{itemize} \item The expected sample complexity is $O(q/\theta + q \log h)$, over two rounds of adaptive sampling. \item The expected length of the schedule $B$ is $O(q/\theta)$. \item For any $x \in (\betamin, \betamax)$, there holds $\E[ W(B, x) ] \leq \theta$. \end{itemize} \end{theorem}
+The full details are provided later in \Cref{sec:tpa}; we summarize it as follows: \begin{theorem} The algorithm ${\tt PseudoTPA}(\theta)$ takes as input a parameter $\theta \in (0,1]$, and produces a random schedule $B$, with the following properties: \begin{itemize} \item The algorithm has expected sample complexity $O(q/\theta + q \log h)$, over two rounds of adaptive sampling. \item The expected length of the schedule $B$ is $O(q/\theta)$. \item For any $x \in (\betamin, \betamax)$, it holds that $\E[ W(B, x) ] \leq \theta$. \end{itemize} \end{theorem}